ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

-# How to Import a Subnet from a Public Network to `Avalanche-CLI`
+# How to Import a Subnet from a Public Network to Avalanche-CLI

-## What Is the Context of This How-To?
+## What's the Context of This How-To?

-The most probable reason why someone would want to do this, is if they already deployed a Subnet with `subnet-cli` either to `Fuji` or `Mainnet`, and now would like to use `Avalanche-CLI` to manage the Subnet.
+The most probable reason why someone would want to do this, is if they already deployed a Subnet with Subnet-CLI either to Fuji or Mainnet, and now would like to use Avalanche-CLI to manage the Subnet.

-Refer to the [installation guide](./install-avalanche-cli.md) for instruction about installing `Avalanche-CLI`.
+Refer to the [installation guide](./install-avalanche-cli.md) for instruction about installing Avalanche-CLI.

-`subnet-cli` is deprecated.
+Because Subnet-CLI is now deprecated, you can use this tutorial to migrate to Avalanche-CLI.

-Similarly, a Subnet might have been created "manually" by issuing transactions to node APIs (either a local node or public API nodes) with no help of any tool so far, but would now require `Avalanche-CLI` integration.
+Similarly, you might have created a Subnet "manually" by issuing transactions to node APIs, either a local node or public API nodes, with no help of any tool so far, but would now target Avalanche-CLI integration.

-For this How-To, we will import the `wagmi` Subnet from `Fuji`.
+For this How-To, you import the WAGMI Subnet from Fuji.

 ## Requirements

 For the import to work properly:

-* the *genesis* for the Subnet in question should be known and accessible as a file on disk.
+* you should know the *genesis* for the Subnet in question, which should be accessible as a file on disk.

-* the Subnet's *ID* should be known, and needs to be supplied to the wizard when prompted
+* you should know the Subnet's *ID*, which you need to supply to the wizard when prompted

 ## Import the Subnet

-For these use cases, `Avalanche-CLI` now supports the `import public` command.
+For these use cases, Avalanche-CLI now supports the `import public` command.

 Start the import by issuing